AriFordsham/GHCWiki/records/overloaded-record-fields.md

 This page summarises a possible design that would allow different records to share a single field label.
 Although it's a simple enough idea there are numerous ramifications.
 Records are a swamp!

+**Nevertheless, this is the simplest proposal that I know that satisfies the main request, that of having multiple records with the same field name.**

 See also a similar [ 2003 proposal by Simon PJ and Greg Morrisset](http://research.microsoft.com/en-us/um/people/simonpj/Haskell/records.html).
 It is essentially the same as the proposal below, but (a) has less detail and (b) adds anonymous record types.
 Anonymous type could be an add-on feature to the design described here.